-- 7. Bidders must also check the PhilGEPS website, CAAP website, and BAC Secretariat for any bid bulletins and announcements related to the bidding. - The Civil Aviation Authority of the Philippines will hold a Pre-Bid Conference1 on 20 August 2024 @ 9:30 AM through videoconferencing/webcasting via Jitsi/Zoom/Google Meet, which shall be open to prospective bidders. - Bids must be duly received by the BAC Secretariat through manual submission at the office address as indicated below on or before 03 September 2024 @ 9:30 AM.
+- 7. Bidders must also check the PhilGEPS website, CAAP website, and BAC Secretariat for any bid bulletins and announcements related to the bidding. - The Civil Aviation Authority of the Philippines will hold a Pre-Bid Conference1 on 17 July 2025 @ 9:30 AM through videoconferencing/webcasting via Jitsi/Zoom/Google Meet, which shall be open to prospective bidders. - 9.
+Bids must be duly received by the BAC Secretariat through manual submission at the office address as indicated below on or before 29 July 2025 @ 9:30 AM.
 Late bids shall not be accepted. - 10.
-All bids must be accompanied by a bid security in any of the acceptable forms and in the amount stated in ITB Clause 16. - 11.
-Bid opening shall be on 03 September 2024 @ 9:30 AM at the given address below and/or Jitsi/Zoom/Google Meet.
+All bids must be accompanied by a bid security in any of the acceptable forms and in the amount stated in ITB Clause 15. - 11.
+Bid opening shall be on 29 July 2025 @ 9:30 AM at the given address below and/or Jitsi/Zoom/Google Meet.
 Bids will be opened in the presence of the bidders' representatives who choose to attend the activity. - 12.
 The Civil Aviation Authority of the Philippines reserves the right to reject any and all bids, declare a failure of bidding, or not award the contract at any time prior to contract award in accordance with Sections 35.6 and 41 of the 2016 revised Implementing Rules and Regulations (IRR) of RA No. 9184, without thereby incurring any liability to the affected bidder or bidders. - 13.
-For further information, please refer to:
+For further information, please refer to: ENGR.

-ENGR.
 LEANDRO R. VARQUEZ

-Head, BAC Secretariat BAC Office 3rd Floor Supply, Procurement Building Civil Aviation Authority of the Philippines MIA Road corner Ninoy Aquino Avenue 1300 Pasay City, Metro Manila Telephone number - (02) 8246-4988 loc.
-2236 Email: bac@caap.gov.ph
+Head, BAC Secretariat

+BAC Office

+3rd Floor Supply, Procurement Building

+Civil Aviation Authority of the Philippines

+MIA Road corner Ninoy Aquino Avenue

+1300 Pasay City, Metro Manila

+Telephone number (02) 8246-4988 loc.
+2236

+Email: bac@caap.gov.ph

+- You may visit the following websites:

+For downloading of Bidding Documents: www.caap.gov.ph